 Decorated tissue boxes "for happy tears" #Decor DIY#ceremony#tutorial February 2 | Guest post by Kaitlin Kaitlin is one crafty bride, not only did she DIY those amazing Le Temps du Sucre-inspired invitations suites, but she also jazzed up tissue boxes for happy wedding tears.
 I wanted to put out tissue boxes for guests to use during the ceremony, but I wanted to decorate them to match my wedding.
 They're easy and cheap to make!
-Here is a tutorial: What you'll need: Standard tissue boxes (I got a huge pack from Costco) A roll of Kraft brown mailing paper (you can buy this from Staples, in the same aisle as the bubble wrap, envelopes and other shipping supplies) Ruler Scissors Scotch tape Colored accent paper (any paper that is printer-friendly will do) A black and white printer (I used a laser printer, but I'm sure inkjet would work just as well) Glue (white glue or a glue stick) Software to design the labels (I used Illustrator, but Photoshop, GIMP or even Word could work too) Optional supplies: Xacto knife and roller cutter You need to wrap up the tissue box in the kraft paper, just like a Christmas present!
+Here is a tutorial: What you'll need: Standard tissue boxes (I got a huge pack from Costco) A roll of Kraft brown mailing paper (you can buy this from Staples, in the same aisle as the bubble wrap, envelopes and other shipping supplies) Ruler Scissors Scotch tape Colored accent paper (any paper that is printer-friendly will do) A black and white printer (I used a laser printer, but I'm sure inkjet would work just as well) Glue (white glue or a glue stick) Software to design the labels (I used Illustrator, but Photoshop, GIMP or even Word could work too) Optional supplies: Xacto knife and roller cutter First, wrap the box You need to wrap up the tissue box in the kraft paper, just like a Christmas present!
 First make sure you have removed the little piece of cardboard sealing the tissues inside the box (but do not pull up the tissues yet).
 Also, you want to wrap the box so that the seams of the paper will be at the bottom of the box.
 As you can see from my pictures, I kind of suck at wrapping, but luckily the bottom will not be seen and the sides will be covered.
-Related Post How to turn almost anything into a freakin’ huge bow for wedding decor or fashion!
-Have you ever looked a big fluffy gift bow and thought "How the hell do they make that?"
-Well, it turns out you can totally...
+Related Post Insect inception: imagine the creepy crawly bug-eyed possiblities If you're having an outdoor wedding it is nice to put your programs on the chairs before the ceremony begins.
+But what if it is...
 Read more Now you have a wrapped tissue box!
 However, no tissues can get out!
 If you look closely, you can see the oval shape where the seal was removed.
 Using an X-Acto knife or one side of a pair of scissors, slice straight through the center of the oval from one side to the other.
 Then, just pull the tissue through!
-Next, you will need to design your artwork.
-I used Illustrator.
+Next, you will need to design your artwork I used Illustrator.
 I created a document that was 11"x8.5" and divided it into 1.5" high pieces with the writing on it.
 Then I just printed it out using my laser printer on to the accent paper.
 I used a roller cutter to get a nice straight cut, but you could also cut out the pieces with your scissors.
 Position the strips evenly on the the tissue box and tape the overlap down around the sides.
 Do the same on the opposite side.
 Hmm, that edge doesn't look very nice, does it?
 Time to cover it up!
 Design and print "labels" for the sides of the box.
 The shapes from mine were from iStock.
 I resized them so that they were about 3.5" wide.
 Make sure they will cover enough area to hide any tape and seams.
 Print them out on your accent paper and cut them out carefully by hand.
 Then just glue them on to cover all the ugly parts!
 That looks much better! …and you're done!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Kaitlin I was born and raised in Montreal, Canada but I now live in the GTA area with my fiance.
 I am a classical singer and a graphic designer specializing in web design.
 My hobbies include singing, drawing, baking, web design, Dance Dance Revolution/In the Groove and video games.
 I'm very laid back and easy going.
 I just like to have fun! http://www.geekpower.ca PREVIOUS Wedding glove love: arm coverage for all scenes and styles NEXT Wedding Dress Thursdays (with or without guns) need to become a thing Toggle comments [ 10 ] lovelovelove this.
 Definitely using.
 1 agrees Reply Love this!
 I am notorious for crying at weddings/births and never saw something so perfect!
 2 agree Reply oh yes! that's a must, Thank you!
 1 agrees Reply This is great!
 I wish I'd thought of this.
 Instead, my 5 year old cousin decided to walk up and down each row before the ceremony and stand in front of each guest with a box of tissues until they took one.
 She did not take no for an answer, telling guests "you'll need it."
 No clue how she got the idea!
 4 agree Reply I love this idea!
 Genius!
 Reply I love this idea too!
 Reply I absolutely adore this idea!
 I'll definitely be using these at our wedding!
 Reply Love this, such a simple idea but shows such attention to detail!
 My Mum is prone to the weepies, so I may well use this idea.
 Thank you! xxx Reply Omg, this is brilliant- and so well done Great idea!
 1 agrees Reply What a beautiful idea!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.